 Editor’s note: This content was originally produced by JDRF, shared here as part of the JDRF – Beyond Type 1 Alliance.
 You can find more valuable content about exercising with T1D in JDRF’s exercise guide.

-All children need plenty of exercise and children with Type 1 diabetes are no different, but managing blood sugar levels with your child’s activity can be a challenge.
-In this post and the accompanying video, learn helpful guidelines for when to reduce insulin, increase carbohydrate, and respond to various blood sugar levels.
+All children need plenty of exercise and children with type 1 diabetes are no different, but managing blood sugar levels with your child’s activity can be a challenge.
+In this post and the accompanying video, learn helpful guidelines for when to reduce insulin, increase carbohydrate and respond to various blood sugar levels.

-In general, children should engage in 1 hour of moderate to vigorous physical activity each day.
+In general, children should engage in one hour of moderate to vigorous physical activity each day.
 Ideally, that hour should include high intensity activities at least three days per week and strength-building activities at least three days per week as well.

 Most children do engage in regular physical activity.
-In a typical school day, they might participate in gym class, play at recess, walk from class to class, and perhaps take part in after school sports.
-During childhood though, activity can be unpredictable – recess might depend on the weather, and gym class could be running a mile one day and learning how to throw a ball the next.
+In a typical school day, they might participate in gym class, play at recess, walk from class to class and perhaps take part in after school sports.
+During childhood though, activity can be unpredictable—recess might depend on the weather, and gym class could be running a mile one day and learning how to throw a ball the next.

 The Best Way to Avoid Low Blood Sugars

-To prevent drops in glucose levels that typically occur with physical activity, insulin doses can be reduced or carbohydrate intake can be increased.
+To prevent drops in blood glucose levels that typically occur with physical activity, insulin doses can be reduced or carbohydrate intake can be increased.
 Insulin adjustments often require advance planning though, which can be challenging with unplanned or variable activity patterns.
 So it may be easier to provide extra carbohydrates, especially for school-based activities, like recess or gym class.

 - During a school day, if a child is doing less than 30 minutes of low-intensity aerobic exercise soon after a snack or lunch, like running around the playground, additional carbohydrate typically isn’t needed.

-- If a child is doing 30-45 minutes of moderate intensity exercise, such as playing soccer, an additional 10-20g of rapid-acting carbohydrates, like a 4oz juice box, 3 glucose tablets, or a packet of apple sauce, may be needed.
+- If a child is doing 30-45 minutes of moderate intensity exercise, such as playing soccer, an additional 10-20g of rapid-acting carbohydrates, like a 4oz juice box, three glucose tablets, or a packet of apple sauce, may be needed.